-We restrict our data set to RCTs (excluding 13 natural experiments and differencesin-differences) and require that the trials have a clear control group (excluding 15 trials), do not use financial incentives (3 trials excluded), and have a binary outcome as dependent variable (excluding 8 trials).
+We restrict our data set to RCTs (excluding 13 natural experiments and difference-in-differences) and require that the trials have a clear control group (excluding 15 trials), do not use financial incentives (3 trials excluded), and have a binary outcome as dependent variable (excluding 8 trials).
 The last restriction allows us to measure the impact with a common metric-the percentage point difference in outcome, relative to the control.
 Finally, we exclude interventions with default changes (2 nudges in 1 trial).
 This last restriction ensures that the nudge treatments are largely comparable, consisting typically of a combination of simplification, personalization, implementation intention prompts, reminders, and social norm comparisons introduced in administrative communication.
 Examples of such interventions include a letter encouraging service-members to re-enroll in their Roth Thrift Savings Plans, and a post-card from a city encouraging people to fix up their homes in order to meet code regulations.
-Our final sample includes 126 trials, involving 243 nudges and collectively impacting over 23 million participants.
+Our final sample includes 126 trials, involving 241 nudges and collectively impacting over 23 million participants.

-We compare these trials to nudges in the literature, leaning on two recent papers summarizing over 100 published nudge RCTs across many settings (Benartzi et al., 2017 and Hummel and Maedche, 2019).
+We compare these trials to nudges in the literature, leaning on two recent papers summarizing over 100 published nudge RCTs across many settings, Benartzi et al. (2017) and Hummel and Maedche (2019).
 We apply identical restrictions as in the Nudge Units sample, leaving a final sample of 26 RCTs, including 74 nudge treatments collectively affecting 505,337 participants.
 While this sample is fairly representative of the type of nudges in the literature, the features of these interventions do not perfectly match with the treatments implemented by the Nudge Units, a difference to which we return below.

 What do we find?
 In the 26 papers in the Academic Journals sample, we compute the average (unweighted) impact of a nudge across the 74 nudge interventions.
-On average, a nudge intervention increases take up by 8.7 (s.e.=2.5) percentage points (pp.), a 33.5 percent increase over the average control group take up of 26.0 percent.
+On average, a nudge intervention increases take up by 8.7 (s.e.=2.5) percentage points (pp.), a 33.4 percent increase over the average control group take up of 26.0 percent.

-Turning to the 126 trials by Nudge Units, we estimate an unweighted impact of 1.4 pp. (s.e.=0.3), an 8.1 percent increase over an average control group take up of 17.2 percent.
-While this impact is highly statistically significantly different from 0 and sizable, it is about one sixth the size of the estimate in academic papers.
+Turning to the 126 trials by Nudge Units, we estimate an unweighted impact of 1.4 pp. (s.e.=0.3), an 8.0 percent increase over an average control group take-up of 17.3 percent.
+While this impact is highly statistically significantly different from 0 and sizable, it is about one sixth the size of the estimate in academic papers, and we can reject the hypothesis of equal effect sizes in the two samples.

 What accounts for this large difference?
-We document three key distinguishing dimensions (although other characteristics also play a role): (i) statistical power of the trials; (ii) characteristics of the nudge interventions; and (iii) selective publication.
-We then propose a model that can account for differences in these three dimensions, and explore the relative role of each by simulating counterfactuals.
-While the model is aimed at our specific setting, it likely has implications for other instances in which experimental evidence is collected by researchers, and then rolled out "at scale".
+We document three key dimensions (although others may also play a role): (i) statistical power of the trials; (ii) characteristics of the nudge interventions; and (iii) selective publication.
+We then propose a model that accounts for these dimensions, and explore the relative role of each.
+While the model is aimed at our specific setting, it likely has implications for other contexts in which experimental evidence is collected by researchers, and then rolled out "at scale."